IdbeHoldL/silex-mvc-skeleton/README.md

 **[PHPUNIT](https://phpunit.de)**

 You can run all the tests in your project(src/Test) easily by executing `phpunit` in the root of your project.
-And There are alreay some base class for the functional tests and db test, which means your test class can extends them.
+And There are alreay some base class for the functional tests and database test.

 **[PHPCI](https://www.phptesting.org)**

 PHPCI is an easy continuous integration tool specifically designed for PHP(and also written in PHP).

-And there's also [a blog(in chinese) about phpci](http://blog.chxj.name/php-continuous-integration-phpci/).
+And there's also [a blog about phpci(in chinese)](http://blog.chxj.name/php-continuous-integration-phpci/).
 Hope you can like it.

 **[Doctrine Migrations](http://docs.doctrine-project.org/projects/doctrine-migrations/en/latest/reference/introduction.html)**